Across the globe, there is a humming that has started to slowly grow silent. Bees - and the benefits they bring our at-risk world - are vanishing.

 Project Honey Bees is dedicated to the survivability of our planet by educating and training for sustainable pollination practices.
 Their goal is to provide information and tools to help keep honeybees healthy and working efficiently on farms worldwide.

-Project Honey Bees is a unique partnership between UC Davis and Project Honey Bees that seeks to raise awareness of the issues surrounding honeybees and colony collapse disorder.
+Project Honey Bees provides great support to UC Davis and Project Honey Bees seeks to raise awareness of the issues surrounding honeybees and colony collapse disorder.

 By "adopting" a honey bee, anyone in the world can help fund the ongoing research into the cause of colony collapse disorder.